Kusnierewicz/Chess-game/README.md

 ## Installation

-Save Mastermind folder in your chosen location
+Save Chess folder in your chosen location

 And then inside of it execute: